rails/rails/guides/source/working_with_javascript_in_rails.md

 Because of Unobtrusive JavaScript, the Rails "Ajax helpers" are actually in two
 parts: the JavaScript half and the Ruby half.

-[rails.js](https://github.com/rails/jquery-ujs/blob/master/src/rails.js)
-provides the JavaScript half, and the regular Ruby view helpers add appropriate tags to your DOM.
-The CoffeeScript in rails.js then listens for these attributes, and attaches appropriate handlers.
+Unless you have disabled the Asset Pipeline, [rails.js](https://github.com/rails/jquery-ujs/blob/master/src/rails.js) provides the JavaScript half, and the regular Ruby view helpers add appropriate tags to your DOM.

 ### form_for